-The existing residents of Dudley contribute towards public realm improvements though their Council Tax on their dwelling.
-To mitigate the effects of new residents on the existing public realm it is expected that each new dwelling will pay a sum of money based upon establishment and future maintenance costs of public realm.

-There were 130,591 dwellings in Dudley as of $31^{st}$ March 2006.
-The Annual Monitoring Report (AMR) has a projected net completion rate of 648 dwellings per annum up to $2011^3$ .
-The time period sought for future maintenance of public open space is 15 years and this timescale will be used for the provision of new public realm.

-Using this 15 year timescale 8,706 existing dwellings (130,591/15) will contribute annually towards the establishment and maintenance of public realm.
+- 2.114 The existing residents of Dudley contribute towards public realm improvements though their Council Tax on their dwelling.
+To mitigate the effects of new residents on the existing public realm it is expected that each new dwelling will pay a sum of money based upon establishment, maintenance and improvement of public realm. - 2.115 There were 130,591 dwellings in Dudley as of 31st March 2006.
+The Annual Monitoring Report (AMR) has a projected net completion rate of 648 dwellings per annum up to 2011(ii) The time period sought for future maintenance of public open space is 15 years and this timescale will be used for the provision of new public realm. - 2.116 Using this 15 year timescale 8,706 existing dwellings (130,591/15) will contribute annually towards the establishment and maintenance of public realm.
 Taking into account the projected net completion rate of 648 new dwellings per annum this figure is raised to 9,354 dwelling.
-Therefore an annual residential public realm contribution is required from 9,354 dwellings.

-Using the recent figures from private contractors tendering for public realm improvement works the implementation costs are £305 per sq m.
-The annual maintenance costs are £4.31 per year which equates to £64.65 for a 15 year maintenance period, giving a total of £369.65 per sq m.
+Therefore an annual residential public realm contribution is required from 9,354 dwellings. - 2.117 Using the recent figures from private contractors tendering for public realm improvement works the implementation costs are £305 per sq m.
+The annual maintenance costs are £4.31 per year which equates to £64.65 for a 15 year maintenance period, giving a total of £369.65 per sq m. - 2.118 Calculation of contributions; - 2.119 Using the 15 year time frame, it is the aim that each year 12,040 sq m of public realm will be improved from residential funding (i.e.180,600/15).
+The cost will be £4,450,586 (i.e.12,040 x £369.65).
+Each dwelling, both existing and proposed (9,354) will fund public realm improvements, a cost of £475.79 per dwelling (i.e. £4,450,586/ 9,354).

-&lt;sup>3 Please not that the 2006 protections may be subject to change on the production of subsequent Annual Monitoring Reports.
+ii Please note that the 2006 projections may be subject to change on the production of subsequent Annual Monitoring Reports.
 In this event the calculations in this document will be updated accordingly.